oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ### Run Build Pipeline and Trigger Deployment Pipeline

 Click on the button *Start manual run*.
-Define a value for parameter *imageVersion* - for example *0.2.0*.
+Define a value for parameter *imageVersion*, e.g. *0.2.0*.
 Click on the button to launch the build pipeline.

 It will now take a few minutes to complete the build pipeline and trigger the subsequent deployment of the newly built function image.